-Inconel threaded rods, like Inconel 625 threaded rods, are a nickel-chromium-molybdenum alloy used for its high strength and good corrosion resistance.
-Because of its high thermal stability it can be used in service temperatures ranging from cryogenic to 1800°F (982°C).
-The high alloy content of Inconel threaded rods enable it to withstand a wide variety of severe corrosive environments.
-In mild environments such as the atmosphere, sea water, neutral salts, and alkaline media there is almost no attack to Inconel threaded rods.
+Inconel threaded rod, like Inconel 600, 601,625,686,718 & 725 threaded rods, are a nickel-chromium-molybdenum alloy used for its high strength at elevated temperatures and good corrosion resistance.
+Because of its high thermal stability it can be used in service temperatures ranging from cryogenic to 2200°F (982°C).
+The high alloy content in Inconel threaded rod, enables it to withstand a wide variety of severe corrosive environments.
+In mild environments such as the atmosphere, sea water, neutral salts, and alkaline media there is almost no attack to Inconel threaded rod.
 In more severe corrosive environments the combination of nickel and chromium provides resistance to oxidizing chemicals, whereas the high nickel and molybdenum contents supply resistance to nonoxidizing environments.

-Because Inconel threaded rods offer a good balance of corrosion resistance, temperature, stability, toughness and strength they are often a material of choice for chemical processing, aerospace, marine, electronics and oil & gas.
+Because Inconel threaded rod offer a good balance of corrosion resistance, temperature stability, toughness and strength they are often a material of choice for chemical processing, aerospace, marine, electronics and oil & gas.

 Inconel 625 Threaded Rod

 Inconel 625 is the workhorse of Inconel being one of the most common grades for fasteners.
 It exhibits high creep-rupture strength and is oxidation resistant to 1800°F (982°C).
 Inconel 625 has excellent resistance to hot seawater, scrubber environments and reducing acids and this alloy resists a wide range of severely corrosive environments and is especially resistant to pitting and crevice corrosion.